jfgrea27/c-ds/README.md

 holds an array of pointers on the heap.
 This allows for allocation of any data type.

+Notes:
+- Elements should be heaped; `CVector` does not allow adding stack elements.
-Elements of the array can be added, updated, deleted.
+- Elements can be added, updated, deleted.

-Whenever `CVector` is full (a.k.a. `CVector.size` == `CVector.capacity`), we `realloc` the heap memory holding the pointers to the underlining elements and double its size.
+- Whenever `CVector` is full (a.k.a. `CVector.size` == `CVector.capacity`), we `realloc` the heap memory holding the pointers to the underlining elements and double its size.

-This allows for a dynamic allocation of memory given `CVector`'s caller.
+A full example of the `CVector` API in action can be seen in `src/cvector/main.c`.